facebook

 9. Infrastructure Projects

 Large-scale infrastructure projects demand materials that can withstand environmental exposure, impact, and long service cycles.
-Galvanised steel sheets are frequently used in:

 • Highway guardrails